khanh93vn/CogAlg/README.md

-All unsupervised learning is some form of pattern discovery, clustering inputs by results from their comparison.
+All unsupervised learning is some form of pattern discovery, clustering inputs by the results of their comparison.
 My comparison and clustering are primarily lateral: among inputs within a level, while in statistical learning they are between layers of weighted summation.
-The first step is summation and normalization into centroid, and the second is weight adjustment by feedback from comparison of that centroid.
+So, the inputs are summed, the sums are normalized and compared to inputs or template, then resulting "error" adjusts the weights.
 Weight adjustment is effectively a soft clustering: modulated inclusion / exclusion of subsequent inputs into the output.

 I think that makes all statistical learning, including neural nets, some variation of [centroid clustering](https://en.wikipedia.org/wiki/Cluster_analysis#Centroid-based_clustering).
 Basic ANN is a multi-layer perceptron: each node weighs the inputs at synapses, then sums and thresholds them into output.
 This normalized sum of inputs is their centroid.
 Output of top layer is compared to some template, forming an error.
 With Stochastic Gradient Descent, that error backpropagates, converting initially random weights into functional values.
 This is a form of learning, but I have basic problems with the process: